 Patricia Evans is an interpersonal communications specialist, public speaker, consultant, and author of five books.
 She has researched more than 30,000 cases of verbal abuse.

-This summary is not intended to replace the original book.
-All notes are credited to the above-mentioned author and publisher.
+This summary isn’t meant to replace the original book.
+Credit goes to the author and publisher listed above.

 Footnotes.